BrentSeidel/Ada-Lisp/README.md

 pools are pre-allocated and sized arrays from which objects can be allocated.
 Each object has a reference count and the object it freed when the number of references reaches 0.
 Note that reference counting is not automatic and has to be done manually.

+One advantage that I've discovered about reference counting is that is usually quickly makes one aware that one has done something wrong.
+Two types of errors are possible - prematurely dereffing an object or not dereffing an object.

 The memory manager is probably not thread safe, though this could be an interesting project.